 Instead, identify the different people at your workplace who might be stakeholders in any new online safety training that you evaluate and ultimately use at work.
 These include:

 - Employees who will take the safety training (get an employee representative, for example, and think about special employee populations such as new hires in particular)

 - Safety and health management (we’re assuming that’s you)

 - Training (or learning & development) manager, if you have an official training department

 - IT manager

-- Production/Operations manager (if you might both use the training system…after all, safety is just part of operations)
+- Production/Operations manager (if you might both use the training system…after all, safety and operations are very closely linked)